Course aims

 Course summary

-Within the Aviation Honours Program you would:
+Within the Aviation Honours Program students:

 Course learning outcomes